-Daniel, his sister, and mother fled oppression in Iran and from that harrowing experience he decided to set his sights on becoming a federal judge.
+Daniel set his sights on becoming a federal judge at a young age due to some challenging personal experiences.
 "My mother's attorney and the judge quickly became my heroes, and I longed to do what they did one day—help those who suffer," he wrote in his USSYP application.
-Daniel also would like to run for Congress and to open a nonprofit organization to provide counseling for abused women and children.
+Daniel also would like to someday run for Congress and to open a nonprofit organization to provide counseling for abused women and children.

 Sabrina Mia Van Zuiden of Chula Vista (San Diego County) is a senior at Hilltop High School in the Sweetwater Union High School District.

 Sabrina is vice president of the Associated Student Body, a student representative to the School Site Council, and for the past two years, president of the Hilltop High United with Uganda club, which raises funds for a sister school in Kampala, Uganda.
 She has been a member of the Academic League team since her freshman year, serving as president in her junior year.
 Sabrina has also been a library volunteer, an elementary and high school tutor, and a San Diego County Registrar of Voters volunteer.